codeperfectplus/RandomProfileGenerator/README.md

 <img src="https://img.shields.io/pypi/dm/random-profile.svg">
 </p>

 [RandomProfile](https://pypi.org/project/random-profile/) is a powerful and simple tool to generate fake data.
-You can use it to mock classes, populate databases and and much more.
+You can use it to mock classes, populate databases and much more.
 You can check the full documentation here.
 Check on [Pypi](https://pypi.org/project/random-profile/)

 ## Installation